 Determining child custody and parenting time schedules either during or after a divorce is always a sensitive practice.
 Balancing time between the parents is delicate work and it’s difficult to find an arrangement that will please everyone all of the time.
-If you are working with an ex-partner to figure out custody and visitation or fighting for your right to your children, the Jefferson County custody and parenting time attorneys at Plog & Stein, P.C. will leverage our years of experience to fight for the most optimal outcome in your case.
+If you are working with an ex-partner to figure out custody and visitation or fighting for your right to your children, the Jefferson County child custody lawyers at Plog & Stein, P.C. will leverage our years of experience to fight for the most optimal outcome in your case.
 Your family deserves the best possible arrangement for custody and visitation.
 We’ve helped Jefferson County families with all aspects of custody cases, including:

 - initial child custody determinations

 - emergency custody issues

 We’re ready to serve your family’s best interests, too.